Alaffia-Technology-Solutions/cme_parser/README.md

 Furthermore, `not` can be added in front of a condition.
 The precedence order is `or` (highest), `and`, `not` (lowest), so e.g. `a and not b` is evaluated as `a and (not b)`.
 Brackets to enforce another evaluation order are currently not supported.

+Functionally there is no difference between flags and variables -- both are environment variables.
+The difference is in the usage -- if specifying only a name as a condition, it is treated as a flag, otherwise it is treated as a variable, according to the rules below.
-Flags are evaluated as *false* per default, except given to the parser with `-f flag_name`.
+Flags are evaluated as *false* per default, except if set in the environment to a Python-truthy value.
-Variables have to be given to the parser with `-v var_name var_value`, otherwise an error is risen.
+Variables have to be set in the environment, otherwise an error is risen.
 An exception are variables of the form  `var_name%value`, which are interpreted as variable `var_name` with default value `value`.
 Furthermore, the special variable `platform` is reserved and populated with the result of `sys.platform`.